 Loading and unloading.
 Each building anticipated to receive deliveries from a truck that has a gross vehicle weight greater than 26,000 lbs shall be provided with an off-street loading and unloading area behind the building.

+Building location.
+Each building shall be located on a lot in a manner that preserves space for the extension of street rights-of-way as shown in the street regulating plan, and the lot’s respective setback standard.

 HISTORY